rusticlion/Manastorm/manastorm_codebase_dump.md

         }
     end

-    -- Step 1: Determine base template from attack type local baseTemplate = DEFAULT_BASE
+    -- Step 1: Determine base template from visualShape or attack type local baseTemplate = DEFAULT_BASE

+    -- If the event or options has a visualShape property, use a named template instead if event.visualShape then
+        local visualShape = event.visualShape
+        VisualResolver.debug("Using visualShape override: " .. visualShape)

+        -- Map visualShape to appropriate template
+        if visualShape == "beam" then
+            baseTemplate = Constants.VFXType.BEAM_BASE
+        elseif visualShape == "bolt" or visualShape == "orb" or visualShape == "zap" then baseTemplate = Constants.VFXType.PROJ_BASE
+        elseif visualShape == "blast" or visualShape == "groundBurst" then baseTemplate = Constants.VFXType.ZONE_BASE
+        elseif visualShape == "warp" or visualShape == "surge" or visualShape == "affectManaPool" then baseTemplate = Constants.VFXType.UTIL_BASE
+        elseif visualShape == "wings" or visualShape == "mirror" then baseTemplate = Constants.VFXType.SHIELD_OVERLAY
+        elseif visualShape == "eclipse" then
+            baseTemplate = "eclipse_base" -- Specialized template
+        else
-    if event.attackType and BASE_BY_ATTACK[event.attackType] then
+            -- For unknown visualShapes, fall back to attack type VisualResolver.debug("Unknown visualShape: " .. visualShape .. ", falling back to attackType") if event.attackType and BASE_BY_ATTACK[event.attackType] then
+                baseTemplate = BASE_BY_ATTACK[event.attackType]
+            end
+        end
+    -- Otherwise use attack type mapping
+    elseif event.attackType and BASE_BY_ATTACK[event.attackType] then
         baseTemplate = BASE_BY_ATTACK[event.attackType]
     end